MicrosoftDocs/mesh-docs/mesh/events-guide/produce-event.md

 Once you select **Join now**, you'll utilize two main tools, Organizer tools and the People panel, for your run of show:

+## Produce your event

+Use the organizer tools to access the tools that you'll use to help run your event like the Mute, Hand raise, Megaphone and/or Broadcast, and Share features.

 ### Organizer tools

 #### Organizer tools in a single room event